-Global Impact and Media Coverage:
+GII’s Global Impact and Coverage

 Numerous countries have incorporated the GII data and analysis into their innovation agenda and metrics.
 The GII is also regularly featured at various high-level global policy events.
 It is referred to by world leaders including the Chinese Premier Li Keqiang, Indian Prime Minister Mr. Narendra Modi, Swedish Prime Minister Stefan Löfven and Việt Nam Prime Minister Nguyễn Xuân Phúc in prestigious geopolitical addresses.

-Role and Benefits of GII Corporate Partners:
+Role and Benefits of GII Corporate Partners

 GII’s Corporate Partners are corporations or non-governmental entities that believe in the role of innovation in increasing the competitiveness of nations, enabling economic growth, driving societal changes, and building the foundation of an economy’s future.
+Modes of participation: